 Yes!
 I recommend choosing a denser chocolate cake mix (like devil's food cake) for a similar texture and flavor to the homemade chocolate cake.

-This recipe uses the reverse creaming method which relies on a low protein flour (cake flour).
-Using "homemade cake flour" or all-purpose will result in a tough and dense cake.
+This recipe uses the reverse creaming method, which relies on a low-protein flour like cake flour.
+Using “homemade cake flour” or all-purpose flour will result in a tough and dense cake.

 If your frosting is loose, it might be due to warm butter.
-Check your butter's temperature; the best range is between 64-68°F. Overmixing can also make it overly fluffy; mix just enough to incorporate the boiled milk.
+Check your butter’s temperature; it should be between 64-68°F. Overmixing can also make it overly fluffy; mix it just enough to incorporate the boiled milk.

 Ding Dong Cake